Haoxi Wang

-Haoxi "Simon" Wang (王浩西 (Wáng Hàoxī); born July 27, 2007) is a Chinese ice hockey defenceman for the Oshawa Generals of the Ontario Hockey League (OHL).
+Haoxi Wang (王浩西 (Wáng Hàoxī); born July 27, 2007), also known as Simon Wang, is a Chinese ice hockey player who is a defenceman for the Niagara IceDogs of the Ontario Hockey League (OHL).
 He was drafted 33rd overall by the San Jose Sharks in the 2025 NHL entry draft, making him the highest-ever drafted Chinese-born player.

 Early life

 Wang was born in Beijing, China.
 He attended an international kindergarten, where he learned basic English and was given the name "Simon" by his teacher.

 Wang started playing hockey when he was four years old, being introduced to the sport, itself minor in China by a friend who played.
 In the summer of 2015, when he was eight years old, China increased its investment in winter sports in preparation for the 2022 Winter Olympics in Beijing.
 With support from the Chinese government, Wang's mother rented a facility, built an ice rink, and hired a hockey coach and a figure skating coach.
 She also opened two youth sports clubs—the Beijing Capitals Minor Hockey Club and the Beijing Miracle Figure Skating Club—also with governmental support.
 Through these opportunities, Wang began skating 3–4 times per week.
 Speaking in 2024 about his youth training, Wang said, "Looking back on it I feel like I wasn't playing hockey, I was just there on the rink skating around."

 When he was 12 years old, Wang moved to Canada to further his hockey development.
 He lived with the family of Zev Zekun Zhang, a fellow young Chinese hockey player.
 He attended Everest Academy and played for the AAA Toronto Titans of the Greater Toronto Hockey League (GTHL).
 With the cancellation of the GTHL season due to the COVID-19 pandemic, Wang returned to Beijing where he continued to play hockey.
 He returned to Canada at age 14, attending St. Andrew's College and joining the AAA North York Rangers of the GTHL.